-Ask questions and don’t accept superficial answers easily
+14. Ask questions and don’t accept superficial answers easily

 Dive in deep and feel the satisfaction of exploring.
 Just knowing words for something you don’t understand may not always help.
 We can be under the illusion of knowing something just because we can identify or label it with a word.
 For example, why does the heart race?
 Knowing that a fast heart is called Tachycardia does explain the cause or mechanism, it just gives us a word that may help us explore the reasons.
 The answer “because the heartbeat is fast” is a poor answer to the question “why do people have tachycardia?”.
 Some answers are just rephrased questions.
 Identify those and ask “Why” like a child.
 Ask all sorts of questions.
 Wonder “IF” something can be explored.
 For any new learning, explore causes & effects, mechanisms, processes, labels, additional related information, etc. Descriptions are great for learning but don’t treat descriptions as explanations.
 Explore explanations.

-Always think about what you have learned
+15. Always think about what you have learned

 Relate it to your life, your future, or your experiences.
 Try to make sense of it for a deeper understanding.
 Sense-making helps people learn, and even fosters curiosity.
 Thinking about thinking is called metacognition.
 Our ability to reflect on our own thoughts creates the opportunity to give higher importance to certain thoughts (and associated neurons).
 That is likely to make associated neural structures more efficient.
-Freely thinking about an experience or connecting it to your life’s goals can also promote a chain reaction of thoughts that gives us creative insights, highlights gaps in knowledge, and creates a deeper understanding (or confusion).
+Freely thinking about an experience or connecting it to your life’s goals can also promote a chain reaction of thoughts that give us creative insights, highlight gaps in knowledge, and create a deeper understanding (or confusion).
 All 3 of these – creativity, gaps, & understanding (confusion) can create a new chain reaction of learning using curiosity, new ideas, and new goals/directions as fuel.

-Learn important words, technical details, and processes
+16. Learn important words, technical details, and processes

 If you implement even a few of these, you probably won’t need additional help.
 Many of these learning tips are subsumed under the brain-based learning approach, which you can read about here and here.

 Hey!
 Thank you for reading; hope you enjoyed the article.
 I run Cognition Today to paint a holistic picture of psychology.
 My content here is referenced and featured in NY Times, Forbes, CNET, Entrepreneur, Lifehacker, 10-15 books, academic courses, and research papers.

-I’m an applied psychologist from Pune, India.
-Love sci-fi, horror media; Love rock, metal, synthwave, and pop music; can’t whistle; can play the guitar.
+I’m based in Pune, India.
+Love sci-fi, horror media; Love rock, metal, synthwave, and pop music; can’t whistle; can play 2 guitars at a time.